abnormalstudent/GazeEstimation/README.md

 Also, evaluation was done on test set and it was shown, that MAE of current architecture of regressor-neural-network is around 0.91, which happens to be a lot, because it measures AE between euler's angles in camera coordinate system.

+## ToDo

+• Use iris features given in the dataset

+• Implement pupil center detection using another dense layer

+• Apply augmentation <s> <b> only if </b> model works bad during inference time </s>